tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 > TYPE ERROR!

 The `binarySearch2` function above is usable with more types than `binarySearch1`, but it still requires that T does something sensible with `<` and `>`.
-We can add a function to use for comparison, so now we can use it with students uniquely identified by some other weird thing that we don't even know about yet:
+We can add a function to use for comparison, so now we can use it with students uniquely identified by some other weird thing that we don’t even know about yet:

 ```javascript
 function binarySearch3<T>(arr:T[], key:T, compare: (a:T,b:T)=>number): number {